KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 <strong>PREAMBLE: </strong>

-<br> According to <a href="https://plato.stanford.edu/entries/social-choice/#Aca">List( 2013 )</a>, Social Choice Theory is a collection of models, where each of which represents decision procedures involving a collectity.
-Common to a cathegory of those procedures, are Individuals, Alternatives, and a decision mechanism, i.e., social function, that maps every individual profile of alternatives into a social profile or decision.<br>
+According to <a href="https://plato.stanford.edu/entries/social-choice/#Aca">List( 2013 )</a>, Social Choice Theory is a collection of models, where each of which represents decision procedures involving a collectity.
+Common to a cathegory of those procedures, are Individuals, Alternatives, and a decision mechanism, i.e., social function, that maps every individual profile of alternatives into a social profile or decision.

 In order to represent the above elements, the following data structures were implemented: